kzborisov/Readme-test/README.md

    - description: Desctption to include the in the pull.json.

 ## HawkBit Image Uploader
+The generated images are uploaded to the Azure Storage and then hawkBit is modified to show that version by creating links.

+This process is handled by the HawkBit Image Uploader.

 HawkBit Image Uploader is a tool that uploads the generated images to Azure Storage and creates links in hawkBit.

 This tool needs azure-cli.
 [How to install](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)